 - No focusing or ability to track an object in front of them

 Your own medical history is going to be important as well.
-If you have any eye issues in your family, then you need to let your Summerville optician know.
+If you have any eye issues in your family, you need to let your Summerville optician know.
 If you or any of your family wear eyeglasses or have a history of vision problems, then your optician will need to be aware of them.
 This is especially true of serious conditions, so if you have a family history of diseases such as glaucoma, then make sure that your optician knows.

 3. The Eye Exam

 There are three main tests that your optician will run on your child.
 These will be:

-- Pupil Response – Checking that the pupils are able to open and close correctly.
+- Pupil Response – Checking that the pupils can open and close correctly.

-- Fix and Follow – This is to ensure that your child is able to follow and track moving objects.
+- Fix and Follow – This is to ensure that your child can follow and track moving objects.

-- Observation – Ensuring that your child is able to notice new visual information.
+- Observation – Ensuring that your child can notice new visual information.

-If your child’s first eye exam reveals some issues, then it’s important that you remember not to panic.
+If your child’s first eye exam reveals some issues, then you must remember not to panic.
 The earlier that you catch vision problems, the easier and more effective the treatments can be.
 Follow the advice of your optician, and your child’s first eye exam could be over before you both know it.